 Composition and temperature are two essential factors in cooking all dishes – and so the experience with a mere egg can be applied to many other procedures.
 But for now, let’s concentrate on the noble oeuf, unveil its secrets and the tips and tricks for cooking it the way Point would wish: let's find out how to make the perfect fried eggs, as well as the best soft and hard boiled eggs.

-Seeing as we’re citing a French chef, let’s begin with Point’s preferred way of cooking an egg.
+Seeing as we’re citing a French chef, let’s with Point’s preferred way of cooking an egg.
 It’s also the most complex, but it allows us to learn all about the secrets contained in a simple egg.
 First step: break one delicately over a plate.
 You’ll see a clear part (the white) and the yellow part (the yolk).
 These are the two edible parts, and are so different because the composition of each part is so diverse.